Benton & Bowles

 Benton & Bowles (B&B) was a New York–based advertising agency founded by William Benton and Chester Bowles in 1929.
-One of the oldest agencies in the United States, and frequently one of the 10 largest, it merged with D'Arcy-MacManus Masius to become D'Arcy Masius Benton & Bowles in 1985, and continued business until a reorganization in 2002.
+B&B was one of the first ad agencies in the United States and was frequently among the 10 largest.
+It merged with D'Arcy-MacManus Masius to become D'Arcy Masius Benton & Bowles in 1985 and continued business until a reorganization in 2002.

 History

 The agency's success was closely related to the rise in popularity of radio.
-Benton & Bowles invented the radio soap opera to promote their clients' products, and by 1936 were responsible for three of the four most popular radio programs on the air.
+Benton & Bowles were among the agencies that invented the radio soap opera to promote their clients' products.
+By 1936 it was responsible for three of the four most popular radio programs on the air.

-In 1956, B&B and their client Procter & Gamble launched the nationally televised soap opera As the World Turns on CBS.
+B&B's influence on soap opera continued from radio into the television era.
+In 1956, it and their client Procter & Gamble launched the nationally televised, long-running soap opera As the World Turns on CBS.

 B&B created some of the most memorable commercials on television, including "Look, Ma, No Cavities" for Crest toothpaste and "When E.F.
 Hutton Talks, People Listen" for the New York brokerage house.

-In 1981, they set up Telecom Entertainment as a subsidiary to handle production, which would handle $12–15 million per year, in order to develop television movies and miniseries, as well as pay cable television shows, most notably book adaptations, and it will be handled by Michael Lepiner, who will serve as president of the Telecom Entertainment unit of the advertising agency.
+In 1981, they set up Telecom Entertainment as a subsidiary to handle production, which would handle $12–15 million per year, in order to develop television movies and miniseries, as well as pay-cable television shows, most notably book adaptations, and it will be handled by Michael Lepiner, who will serve as president of the Telecom Entertainment unit of the advertising agency.

-The company's subsidiary Telecom Entertainment decided to go solo in order to distribute products domestically and internationally by 1987, in order to let Telecom to expand their development slate for the 1987–88 season, and it would have sixteen hours of telefilms in order to up with domestic distribution withheld, in order to becoming more active in seeking co-productions in the international TV marketplace, and looking into direct distribution of its product.
+Telecom Entertainment decided to separate from B&B in order to distribute products domestically and internationally by 1987 and to let Telecom expand their development slate for the 1987–88 season and expand direct distribution of its product.

-Later that year, the Telecom Entertainment unit had inked a pact with Yorkshire Television, the ITV franchisee, to co-produce and develop product for the global marketplace, and the Telecom/Yorkshire pact would involve co-productions involving international creative artists, stars and British crew and technical production expertise, and it would acquire the rights to four M.M.
+Soon after, the Telecom Entertainment unit signed a pact with Yorkshire Television, the ITV franchisee, to co-produce and develop product for the global marketplace.
+The Telecom/Yorkshire pact involved co-productions involving international creative artists, stars and British crew and technical production expertise, and acquired the rights to four M.M.
 Kaye novels for his Death In book series, as well as The Attic: The Hiding of Anne Frank, for CBS and ITV.

 Benton & Bowles merged with D'Arcy-MacManus Masius (D-MM) in 1985 to form D'Arcy Masius Benton & Bowles (DMB&B).
 The agency later merged with Leo Burnett Worldwide to form BCOM3, which was subsequently bought by Publicis Group in 2002.
 A subsequent reorganization by Publicis marked the end of the Benton & Bowles brand.